Constitution and By Laws

 6.3 Tryout ice times shall be equitably shared among the Parent Organizations where possible but tryouts must commence immediately following the selection of the Matrix AAA teams.

-6.4 Participants shall pay $30 to tryout with cuts made after the second ice session.
+6.4 There will be a fee associated with the tryouts which will be determined by the board in August of each year when preparing for the tryouts.
+Cuts made after the second ice session.
 No player shall be allowed to tryout until monies are paid in full.

 6.5 The Parent Organization hosting the tryouts shall pay for one ice time per level, the Operations Committee is responsible to collect participant fees and pay for the remaining ice times as required.

 6.6 Any monies remaining after the ice rental is paid shall be given proportionally to the teams for start up funds.